lynnfaraday/aresmush.com/tutorials/code/chopping-block.md

 - features
 ---

 While Ares attempts to recreate the PennMUSH/TinyMUX experience on the whole, a few features were deliberately left out for philosophical reasons.
 If you find just can't live without them, please provide [Feedback](/feedback.html).
-If enough people are desperate for the feature, it may be considered for a future version.
+There may be a workaround/alternative.

 {% include toc.html %}